The Bundeswehr in Lithuania: Major steps towards the German manoeuvre brigade

 Military and civilian personnel serving in the brigade will be posted to Lithuania.
 The duration of such a posting will be several years, depending on career and assignment.
 On operations abroad, by contrast, service personnel are part of contingents that are replaced by another contingent after an average of three months, which means they return to their units in Germany.

-Personnel selection and staffing will in principle start in summer 2024, ideally on a voluntary basis.
+Personnel selection and staffing began in summer 2024 and is ideally to be done on a voluntary basis.
 However, the warfighting capability of the brigade remains the most important yardstick.

 Materiel